 You can then expect to hear other words like “bottleneck,” “traffic jam” and “rush hour.”
 You’ll probably also hear the imperative (command form of verbs): “Don’t take the highway” or “Avoid 4th Avenue.”

 Based on the context, you can often predict the words and even style of language you will hear.
 That’s a big first step forward!

 Unless you know nothing, like Jon Snow from “Game of Thrones,” your previous knowledge of the world will help you predict what information you’ll likely hear.
 When you predict the topic of a conversation, all this knowledge and related vocabulary stored in your brain will be turned on to help you better understand what you’re listening to.

-Next time you’re watching or listening to a TV show or the radio, pause after every few sentences.
+Next time you’re watching or listening to an English TV show or the radio, pause after every few sentences.
 Try to predict what’s going to happen or what the speaker might say next.

 For instance, the words “avenue,” “vehicle,” “jam,” “bottle” and “neck” all have their own separate meanings, but when you hear them together, they form the context of a traffic-related conversation.

 A powerful way to practice this is by creating mind maps.
 Whenever you learn new words, try to group them with other words used in a similar context.

 Tip 4: Listen for the Big Ideas

 At first, you should resist the impulse to try to understand every single word people are saying.
 It’s more important to keep up with the conversation and try to understand the main ideas.

 English is like a road.
 As with any road, there are “signposts,” which are words that help us follow the sequence of what’s going on—in this case, they help us understand what we’re hearing.
 These words link ideas and help us understand what people are talking about.
 They’re especially relevant in talks or presentations.